Markov chain: Testing

 Several theorists have proposed the idea of the Markov chain statistical test (MCST), a method of conjoining Markov chains to form a "Markov blanket", arranging these chains in several recursive layers ("wafering") and producing more efficient test sets—samples—as a replacement for exhaustive testing.
-MCSTs also have uses in temporal state-based networks; Chilukuri et al.'s paper entitled "Temporal Uncertainty Reasoning Networks for Evidence Fusion with Applications to Object Detection and Tracking" (ScienceDirect) gives a background and case study for applying MCSTs to a wider range of applications.

 Solar irradiance variability

 Solar irradiance variability assessments are useful for solar power applications.
 Solar irradiance variability at any location over time is mainly a consequence of the deterministic variability of the sun's path across the sky dome and the variability in cloudiness.
 The variability of accessible solar irradiance on Earth's surface has been modeled using Markov chains, also including modeling the two states of clear and cloudiness as a two-state Markov chain.

 Speech recognition

-Hidden Markov models are the basis for most modern automatic speech recognition systems.
+Hidden Markov models have been used in automatic speech recognition systems.

 Information theory

 Markov chains are used throughout information processing.
-Claude Shannon's famous 1948 paper A Mathematical Theory of Communication, which in a single step created the field of information theory, opens by introducing the concept of entropy through Markov modeling of the English language.
+Claude Shannon's famous 1948 paper A Mathematical Theory of Communication, which in a single step created the field of information theory, opens by introducing the concept of entropy by modeling texts in a natural language (such as English) as generated by an ergodic Markov process, where each letter may depend statistically on previous letters.
 Such idealized models can capture many of the statistical regularities of systems.
 Even without describing the full structure of the system perfectly, such signal models can make possible very effective data compression through entropy encoding techniques such as arithmetic coding.
 They also allow effective state estimation and pattern recognition.
 Markov chains also play an important role in reinforcement learning.

 Markov chains are also the basis for hidden Markov models, which are an important tool in such diverse fields as telephone networks (which use the Viterbi algorithm for error correction), speech recognition and bioinformatics (such as in rearrangements detection).

 The LZMA lossless data compression algorithm combines Markov chains with Lempel-Ziv compression to achieve very high compression ratios.